webshoppe/gta-color-mapping-project/CONTRIBUTING.md

 - **Improving the Scripts:** Can you make Python scripts more efficient, more readable, or add new functionality for others?
 - **Reporting Bugs:** If you find something that isn't working as expected, please open an issue.

+### Contributing Scripts

+If you have a useful script you'd like to share, we'd love to include it!

+1. Place your script inside the `/scripts` directory.
+If it's a multi-file script, please create a sub-folder for it.
+2. Add a brief description of what your script does and how to run it to the `scripts/README.md` file.
+3. Submit a Pull Request with your additions.

 ## How to Suggest a Change

 The preferred workflow for contributing is to fork the repository, make your changes, and then submit a pull request.